skip to main content

 Three

-THREE is a meditation on Chekov’s THREE SISTERS which explores Chekov’s themes of longing, love and the meaning of life.
+THREE is a meditation on Chekhov’s THREE SISTERS which explores Chekhov’s themes of longing, love and the meaning of life.
 Through an American and Queer prism, THREE offers a snapshot of the Prozorov family and their loved ones on four different days in four different eras in a fictional army base town in the far north of the upper Midwest.

 1125 N McCadden Place Los Angeles, CA 90038